georgeeeee/topicsentenceextraction/index.md

 ## Introduction
 Topic sentence is one of the crucial parts for readers in article reading for many reasons.
 It summarizes the main idea of a body paragraph to show the big picture of a writer's idea to readers.
 Other than being a mere summary, topic sentence also serves as a sub-thesis of an article which is general enough to cover the support in the rest of body paragraph while being more direct than the thesis of the whole article[1].
 Hence, finding a way to summarize the paragraph with a grammatical sentence will be very helpful for readers to recognize the main idea much easier in a short period of time.

 Our goal is to build a topic sentence generation tool.
 This tool receives a body paragraph as the input then returns a summary sentence as the output.
-The dataset that we are going to use is [arXiv Dataset](https://www.kaggle.com/Cornell-University/arxiv) from Kaggle which includes millions of paper metadata in json format.
-Our team uses [T5(Text-to-Text Transfer Transformer)](https://huggingface.co/transformers/model_doc/t5.html) for model traning and [BLEU score](https://en.wikipedia.org/wiki/BLEU) for model evaluation.
+During the project development, we have learned and implemented multiple machine learning algorithms as well as various of libraries and cloud services in order to reach the higher accuracies of topic sentence extraction comparing to the references.

 ## Methodologies

 ### Dataset Sample
+The dataset we use is [arXiv Dataset](https://www.kaggle.com/Cornell-University/arxiv) from Kaggle which includes millions of paper metadata in json format.
+This dataset contains millions of public scholarly article metadata in json format.
+Each metadata contains an article id, authors, title, abstract and so on.
+The topic sentence extraction algorithm will extract one topic sentence from each abstract of article and compare them with the title of that one.
 ```javascript
 {
   "id": "0704.0001",